xipasduarte/no-emit-webpack-plugin/README.md

 ```

 * If a `string` is supplied only one asset bundle will be removed.
-* The array must be composed of elements with type `string` that match the names of the asset bundles to be removed.
+* The array must be composed of elements with type `string` that will be matched with asset bundle names, and removed.